Leah Klenke

-Leah Michelle Klenke (born June 21, 2004) is an American college soccer player who plays as a defender for the Notre Dame Fighting Irish.
+Leah Michelle Klenke (born June 21, 2004) is an American professional soccer player who plays as a left back or center back for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the Notre Dame Fighting Irish, earning first-team All-American honors in 2025.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.